Brave New Word

-Mr Longjohn, from north Southend, spotted the word whilst he was in his backyard teaching quadratic equations to an assorted gathering of garden bugs.
+Mr Longjohn, from Sheffield, spotted the word whilst he was in his backyard teaching quadratic equations to an assorted gathering of garden bugs.
 "I miss the maths, you see, so I offer free lessons to anyone who's in my garden," said Mr Longjohn.
-"Although they're not the brightest of students and they don't pay attention no matter how many times I cane them."
+"Although, they're not the brightest of students, and they don't pay attention no matter how many times I cane them."

 It was when Mr Longjohn was giving lines to a particularly disruptive student who was mounting a classmate, when he spotted something shuffling around on the blackboard.
 He couldn't believe his luck - it was a new word!